Information on Community and Government Assistance

 Eligible South Australian residents may be able to receive a concession on their household energy bills, to assist with electricity and gas payments (including LPG bottled gas).
 You may be eligible if you:

 In addition, the address for which you are claiming the concession must be your principal place of residence and your name should appear on the electricity bill.
-For more information contact the Concessions Hotline on 1800 307 758 or download an application form here.
+For more information please contact the Concessions SA Hotline on 1800 307 758 or download an application form here.

-On 1 January 2012, the South Australian Government introduced the Medical Heating and Cooling Concession.
+On 1 January 2012, the South Australian Government Department of Human Services introduced the Medical Heating and Cooling Concession.
 This energy concession assists South Australians on a fixed or low income who have a clinically verified medical condition which requires the frequent use of heating or cooling in the home to prevent the severe exacerbation of their condition.
 The Medical heating and cooling concession is available to eligible applicants in addition to the current energy concession.

-For more information phone the Concessions Hotline on 1800 307 758 or download an application form here.
+For more information please contact the Concessions SA Hotline on 1800 307 758 or download an application form here.

 Emergency Electricity Payment Scheme (EEPS)

-If you are having difficulty paying your account due to hardship, and you are eligible for a concession, you may qualify for a relief payment through the Department of Communities and Social Inclusion's (DCSI) Emergency Electricity Payment Scheme (EEPS).
+If you are having difficulty paying your account due to hardship, and you are eligible for a concession, you may qualify for a relief payment through the South Australian Government Department of Human Services Emergency Electricity Payment Scheme (EEPS).
 To apply for EEPS assistance, you will need to visit a financial counsellor who will make an assessment before an application can be lodged.
 To find a financial counsellor near you, see the ASIC MoneySmart Website